ndiconti/plebnet-setup/README.md

 This tutorial asumes basic to no experience using the Command Line.
 If this freaks you out **DO NOT WORRY**, follow the steps and you will slowly become familiar with using basic commands, installing the necessary dependencies to run Plebnet Playground and getting under the hood running Bitcoin Core on your machine.

-If you are familiar already bare with us.
+If you are familiar with CLI already bare with us.

 1. If you haven't already, install [Homebrew Package manager](https://brew.sh/).
 Homebrew helps install packages to their own directory and then symlinks their files into `/usr/local` (on macOS Intel).

 ![homebrew](./images/10.jpg)

-> Homebrew makes it super easy and safe to install and uninstall software.
+> Homebrew makes it super easy and safe to install and uninstall open source software dependencies compatible with Linux.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"